Challenge

 Next, I created Wendy's Experience Map when searching for her dream mentor, in order to accurately pin point where a digital intervention would be most effective.

-Step 3: Develop
+Step 3: Diverge

 Ideating Solutions

-5. Search for a Mentor
+Searching for a Mentor

-As a mentee, Wendy wants to search for a mentor and filter the results, so that she finds someone who is a right match for her.
+During the ideation phase, I came up with dozens of user stories for a potential solution.
+None satisfied Wendy's immediate needs as much as: As a mentee, Wendy wants to search for a mentor and filter the results, so that she finds someone who is a right match for her.

-I expanded each screen from the Task Flow into 3+ sketches, keeping loose with my ideas at this stage.
+Using this task flow as a starting point, I expanded each screen from the Task Flow into 3+ sketches, keeping loose with my ideas at this stage.

 Step 4: Deliver